 - Invoked by Rafael in Rio:

 Rafael: Flying is not what you think up here (taps Blu's head), it's what you feel in here (touches Blu's chest).

 - In Ghost, this is the Subway Ghost's explanation on how he, and later Sam, can moves objects without the use of a physical body.

 Subway Ghost: You've gotta take all yer emotion, all yer love, all yer pain and push it way down deep in ta the pit of yer stomach and let it explode like a reactor!
 Pow!

 - Monsters University.
 When Mike STILL can't scare people, despite knowing every theory and formula related to fear.
 Sully decided to help him by teaching him how to do this.

 - A variation in X-Men: First Class.
 Erik initially could only use his abilities by channeling his anger, until Xavier taught him how to control and vastly amplify them by reaching a state of Tranquil Fury, rather than let his rage consume him.

 Live Action TV

 - The X-Files.
-Mulder says this while giving Scully a Hands-On Approach to baseball.
-Of course, as he was delivering an Aesop about how you play baseball to forget about all your troubles it was a Justified Trope.
+Mulder while giving Scully a Hands-On Approach lesson to baseball.
+Very suitable as he was delivering an Aesop about how you play baseball to forget about all your troubles.

 - A contestant who made it into the top 24 on the tenth season of American Idol was given the advice that her performances were not emotional enough and was told not to think so much.
 Feel.
 Certain other contestants in past seasons have been told a similar spin on this.